 We have developed an in-house fabrication process for carbon dioxide laser ablated micromirror substrates with a radii of curvature in the 300 μm - 1 mm range.
 Which we are currently testing alone before integration into our ion-trap system.

 EPICS (Extreme-Performance Ion trap-Cavity System for Qubit State Detection)

 The EPICS program is an ARO funded project to increase, by orders of magnitude, the current speed of ion-trap qubits by utilizing the cavity-ion interaction with an integrated SNSPD optical detector close to the trapping location.
-This will be a cryogenic trapping expiriment to accomodate the low operating tempereture requirements of the SNSPD detectors.
+This will be a cryogenic trapping experiment to accommodate the low operating temperature requirements of the SNSPD detectors.